EddieHsu96/113-2-Demo/ALG/codebook.md

 - Missing values, if any, are not represented in the provided sample but should be handled appropriately during analysis.
 - Conversion between acres and hectares can provide insights into land usage trends.

-Let me know if there are additional details you'd like to include or modify!